Best Online MBA in Project Management Programs

 How Do I Choose an MBA in Project Management Program?

-Students can expect to pay $20,000-$40,000 for an online MBA in project management.
+Students can expect to pay about $40,000 for an online MBA in project management.
 This cost might be greater at private schools.
 Online MBAs can cost less, which makes them a viable choice for some students.
 Online learners must also consider fees related to distance education, books, supplies, and transportation to attend on-campus classes.

 MBA students in project management typically complete 30-45 credits over about two years.
 Some schools provide accelerated programs that enable students to graduate in 12-18 months.
 Others allow working professionals to attend school part time.